Monday, September 30, 2024

 We are happy to announce your admission as a scholar at MOTHER OF LIFE CENTER (MOLC) for the academic year 2013-2014.
 Please find the attached Letter of Acceptance and a Direction Map to the Center, along with the necessary requirements.
 We look forward to your confirmation and attendance.
 Congratulations, and may God bless you!"

-I was excited about this opportunity, but as a fresh grad, I lacked the financial resources.
-Eventhough the scholarship covered tuition, I still needed to shoulder transportation, living expenses, and other necessities.
-Most of the scholars had sponsors from sectarian groups or private people, but I didn’t know anyone who could help me with these costs.
+I was beyond excited, but there was a catch.
+As a fresh grad, I didn’t have the financial means.
+Sure, the scholarship covered tuition, but I still had to think about transportation, living expenses, and everything else.
+Most scholars had sponsors from sectarian groups or private individuals, but I didn’t have anyone who could help me with those costs.

-While I was at PSI, working as a bayaning puyat, I received another call from MOLC's Dean of Studies, trying to convince me not to give up on the scholarship.
-Fact: Only two people (including me) from the entire Negros Island had qualified.
+Fast forward while I was working at PSI as a “bayaning puyat”, I got a call from MOLC’s Dean of Studies.
+She urged me not to give up on the scholarship, reminding me that I was one of only two people from Negros Island who had been accepted.

-I sometimes wonder: What if I had pursued Mother of Life?
-Would I have become a nun, as I once considered?
-Or maybe I would’ve finished and followed my passion for teaching Religious Studies?
+Sometimes, I still wonder, “What if?”
+What if I had taken the leap?
+Would I have become a nun like I once thought?
+Or maybe I would’ve followed my passion for teaching Religious Studies?

 Well, who knows?
-It's all in the past now and my "not-stpd-afterall" choices had led me to FH and, eventually, to my husband's loving arms. char! [cheesy ka gurl?]
+It's all in the past now and my "not-stpd-afterall" choices had led me to FH and, eventually, to my husband's loving arms.
+My two forever!

 Indeed, life is full of choices.
 Some we pursue, some we let go.
 There’s no sense in dwelling on what could have been.
 Life is about creating our own meaning from the choices we make.
-I am where I am, not because it was meant to be, but because I chose this path, and I stand by it.
+I am where I am, not because it was meant to be, but because I chose this path, and God is with me.

 Monday, September 9, 2024